Ashuthosh0/githubai/README.md

 ---

-## 🧩 What Happens After Login
+## What You'll see after logging in:

-1. User logs in with Clerk
+1. After Clerk login
    → Auth session is created, tracked in NeonDB using Prisma.

-2. They link a GitHub repo
+2. Create Page
-   → GitHub API fetches the repo’s file tree + raw content for processing.
+   → GitHub API fetches the repo’s file tree + raw content.

-3. They ask repo-specific questions
+3. Q&A Page
    → The app chunks files (if needed), runs retrieval (RAG), sends prompt to Gemini API, and returns smart answers.

 4. Optional: Upload a meeting audio file